 It’s a pretty sweet table.

-I placed part of a Valentine banner around the edge for the table for more color.
+I placed part of a Valentine’s banner around the edge of the table for more color.
 You can’t have too many hearts!
 The crystal jelly jar was a wedding gift from a dear high school girlfriend.

 I hoped you enjoyed my Valentine’s tablescape for a romantic brunch for two.
 It was not too fancy.

 I was able to use items I already had on hand, and dishes that I’ve been waiting to use for a while.
 A mix of old and treasured and flea market finds.
 I had one DIY project ~ the napkins.
 The only items I purchased were the dishtowels and the fabric for the napkins.

 Now it’s your turn ~ please PIN this Valentine’s Romantic Tablescape Brunch idea so you don’t forget it.